Do we know the mass of a black hole? Mass of some cosmological black hole models: Discussion and conclusions

 \section{Discussion and conclusions}

 Being faced with the challenge to define mass of structures in a dynamical setting within general relativity, we have used models of mass condensation within a dynamical cosmological background to gain concrete insights of the similarities and differences between some of the more familiar mass definitions.
 The first two toy models representing collapsed overdense regions within asymptotically open-flat and closed-flat FRW models, show similar behavior at distances not very far from the collapsed region.
 The Brown-York mass, however, becomes negative for the open-flat model (Fig.\ref{BYmass}) at large distances relative to the place of the void where the density reaches the background one.
 For both models the BY mass tends to zero at infinity, as expected.
 It seems that independent of any density profile as the initial condition, if we wait enough, there is always a void before the density reaches the background value.
-At about the same distance, there is always a maximum of the mass, the structure mass maximum, which increases and move to the larger distances from the center as the density profile increases with the time through more infall of matter to the singularity.
-At the central singularity for $r= 0$ the Brown-York mass is zero in accordance with the BY mass of the Schwarzschild metric but in contrast to the Misner-Sharp, Hawking, and Hayward mass.
+At about the same distance, there is always a maximum of the mass, the 'structure mass maximum', which increases and move to the larger distances from the center as the density profile increases with the time through more infall of matter to the singularity.
+At the central singularity for $R = 0$ the Brown-York mass is zero in accordance with the BY mass of the Schwarzschild metric but in contrast to the Misner-Sharp, Hawking, and Hayward mass.
 At distances less than the void the BY mass is less than the Misner-Sharp mass.
-It is interesting to note that all mass definitions lead to almost the same value near the black hole or structure maximum which coincides with the cosmological one in our toy model.\\ In the case of the more realistic NFW density profile theses features are even more distinguished.
-As can be seen from the Fig.(\ref{Masses-cl}), the structure maximum moves to the left at distances of the order of few Mpc.
+It is interesting to note that all mass definitions lead to almost the same value near the structure maximum.\\ In the case of the more realistic NFW density profile these features are even more distinguished.
+As can be seen from the Fig.(\ref{Masses-cl}), the structure maximum moves to the left at distances of the order of few Mpc for masses of the order of clusters.
 This is the same physical distance at which all three masses almost coincide and are equal to each other.
 At distances above $10Mpc$ the LY and MS mass are almost equal except for a maximum LY mass at distances corresponding to the cosmological BY maximum mass and differing from the Misner-Sharp ones.
 The BY mass at distances larger than place of the void may be defined as a function of the comoving radius or physical radius, being almost the same.
-It differs, however, substantially from the LY and Misner-Sharp mass, and remains almost constant up to large cosmological distances before reaching the last cosmological maximum. \\ The most interesting feature of different mass definitions for a cosmological structure seems to be their equivalence at the structure maximum.
-This may have unusual gravitational lensing effects {\cite{ltb-lens}.
-Which of the masses at what physical distance one has to apply for a specific astrophysical application is not yet clear.
-We conclude that applying simple Newtonian concept of mass for astrophysical objects and in cosmological structure formation models may not be valid, even in situations where the Newtonian approximation is usually assumed to be valid.
-Note that the structure maximum mass occurs at points where the density is of the order of $10^{-30} g/cm^3$ and the gravity is weak.
+It differs, however, substantially from the LY and Misner-Sharp mass, and remains almost constant up to large cosmological distances before reaching the last cosmological maximum. \\